aniravi24/typefusion/README.md

 ### The graph is empty when I run Typefusion

 This can happen because the library Typefusion depends on to generate the dependency graph ignores common build directories by default.
 For example, you cannot output scripts to `build`, `dist`, and several others ([full list here](https://github.com/antoine-coulon/skott/blob/main/packages/skott/src/modules/resolvers/base-resolver.ts#L95)).

-### I'm seeing undefined errors for script imports

-The recommended way to define your script function is using a default export and named function (not an anonymous function).
-The function does not have to be async.
-This way, Typefusion can properly resolve your module.
-Typefusion does not use any compiler magic or do any sort of file parsing.

 ---